 You should NEVER go into a sale transaction without knowing the history of the vehicle for both parties.
 If you neglect to learn about a vehicle's history prior to selling or buying, you could get stuck with a lemon or legal issues down the road that will drain your money and time for years.

 Before you even consider signing a Bill of Sale, you must make sure your purchase will be a good one.
-To obtain details on a potential purchase, run a history report and conduct a safe transaction today DMV Title Check/VIN checks.
+To obtain details on a potential purchase, run a history report and conduct a safe transaction today National Auto Papers/VIN checks.